hallettmiket/hallettmiket.github.io/courses/_posts/2018-05-01-biotech-project.md

 <ol>
-<li>At the very beginning of, or prior to, the semester, you need to find a supervisor to guide your project.
-Here are [some hints for finding a supervisor.](/pdfs/courses/biol516/find.supervisor.pdf) The scheduling options are [here](/pdfs/courses/biol516/schedule.options.pdf).</li>
+<li>At the very beginning of, or prior to, the semester, you need to find a supervisor to guide your project. </li>

 <li>You and your supervisor must fill out and sign this [form](/pdfs/courses/biol516/supervisor.admissions.pdf/).
 You need to send it, or an electronic version, to both the <a href="mailto:biograd.fas@concordia.ca">Graduate Program Administrator</a> and <a href="mailto:michael.hallett@concordia.ca">me</a>.</li>